recosank/SnapTalk/README.md

 ![home](https://user-images.githubusercontent.com/52545996/188248964-cadaaf88-0a9f-4130-a54c-4422d54350ac.png)

-- Like and Comment on your favourite fantasy
+- Like and Comment on your favourite moments

 ![postinfo](https://user-images.githubusercontent.com/52545996/188249015-2d5a2d8b-3931-4ba1-a65e-4955759db953.png)